mohammedhamdhan/tp/docs/DeveloperGuide.md

 - Initializes a map to store the exchange rates between different currencies.
 - Attempts to read current currency from the file `./currentCurrency`
-- Handles any file-related issues or data retrieval failures gracefully by providing default exchange rates when necessary.
+- Provides default exchange rates when `./currentCurrency` file has no currency populated.

 #### Initialising Exchange Rates